inviqa/harness-base-php/UPGRADE.md

 ### Helm templates pod affinity no longer used for pod spread across zones and hosts

-Topology spread constraints are better suited to pod spread than anti-affinity, as will continue to spread more evenly once replicas is higher than the ordinal constraint (e.g. 6 replicas across 3 zones will try to prioritise 2 replicas per zone for).
+Topology spread constraints are better suited to pod spread than anti-affinity, as will continue to spread more evenly once replicas is higher than the ordinal constraint (e.g. 6 replicas across 3 zones will try to prioritise 2 replicas per zone).

 Pod anti-affinity would instead stop prioritising once replicas are higher than the ordinal topology key constraint (e.g. > 3 replicas across 3 zones), causing further pods to be scheduled randomly and potentially put a majority in one zone.
 This would, in the event of zone downtime, hit the application's HA unfairly reducing accessible pods more than a proportional amount.